-And here are common things in T&Cs from most manufacturers that void a warranty:
+And here are the things that typically void a warranty:

-- Scale build up (typical in hard water areas, combat this issue by installing a lime scale inhibitor)
+- Scale build up (typical in hard water areas; you can combat this issue by installing a lime scale inhibitor)

-- Sludge build up in a system (combat this issue by installing a magnetic system filter and having it cleaned out with every service)
+- Sludge build up in a system (you can control this issue by installing a magnetic system filter and getting your heating system cleaned with every service)

 Worcester Bosch: Warranty Explained

-A Gas Safe engineer in the Worcester Bosch accredited installer network will allow you to get that little bit more in terms of warranty on other ranges too.
+For instance, if you’re using an accredited installer, you’ll get up to 10 years on the CDI range.
+A Gas Safe engineer in the Worcester Bosch accredited installer network will also allow you to get a higher duration on other ranges.

 |Installation details||CDI Range||I Range||SI Range|